timguoqk/timguoqk.github.io/about.md

 permalink: /about/
 ---

-Hi I'm Tim, a second-year CS + Psychology student at Brown.
+Hi I'm Tim.
+I study computer science and psychology at Brown University.

-I aspire to build a better way to interact with the digital world.
-Though this site contains my works unrelated to this goal as well :)
+I've been coding for a long time and I aspire to build a better way to interact with the digital world.

+This website is a work in progress.
+All the CSS and JS are written myself, based on this [mockup](https://www.dropbox.com/s/a70aqc40lcwkjy4/mockup.sketch?dl=0) in Sketch.